unsftn/bibreport/README.md

-A tool for generating reports from bibtex files.
+A tool for generating reports from BibTex files.

 Installation